 Stretching the boundaries of care.

-Comprehensive care extends far beyond what Arlington Orthopedic Associates does for our patients.
+Comprehensive care extends far beyond what AOA Orthopedic Specialists does for our patients.
 We appreciate the many opportunities we have to reach out and give back, both to the community where our patients, staff and physicians live and work and to our neighbors farther away.
 That’s why our practice makes generous donations of time, services, supplies and equipment to deserving charities and organizations across the DFW Metroplex, and why many of our physicians are also actively involved with international charities providing life-changing medical care in Central America.

 Caring for our North Texas neighbors.